Stockflare/learn/_posts/2014-10-20-how-to-find-a-stock.markdown

 ---
 layout: post
-title:  "Position Three"
+title:  "How to find a stock"
 ttc:    5min
-difficulty: intermediate
+difficulty: beginner
 date:   2014-10-20 16:00:00
 categories: stockflare
 ---
-The first paragraph from a post will be used as the excerpt for the tutorial content.
-But it will not be displayed on the tutorial's page. **The category for this post is "stockflare".**
+Learn how to search for any stock.
+See how to get to the summary and detailed analysis on that company. **The category for this post is "stockflare".**

 <iframe src="//player.vimeo.com/video/108550980?title=0&amp;byline=0&amp;portrait=0&amp;badge=0" width="100%" height="500" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>